Edited by Holly Stark

 Mossèn Costa I Llobera Cactus Garden

-Montjuïc has a hidden Cacti Park which is pretty beautiful; a small, quiet heaven for plant lovers hidden in the mountains of Barcelona.
+Montjuïc has a hidden Cacti Park which is pretty beautiful; small, quiet heaven for plant lovers hidden in the mountains of Barcelona.
 A curious botanical garden undiscovered by many, Mossèn Costa i Llobera Cactus Garden has more species (over 800) than you can count and cacti in all shapes and sizes.
-As well as cacti, the gardens are home to all kinds of plant and tree species from the desert, subdesert, tropical areas, and highlands.
+As well as cacti, the gardens are home to all kinds of plant and tree species from the desert, sub -desert, tropical areas, and highlands.
 It’s the perfect place to escape the busy city life.
 Take a breath and relax on a bench with a view overlooking the harbor of Barcelona.
 As one of the more alternative things to do in Barcelona, the park is not to be missed for any nature lover seeking a retreat from Barcelona’s streets.

 Parc Del Laberint d'Horta

 The charming Parc del Laberint d’Horta is a unique place to spend a day away from the big city.
 The park is a hidden green gem of the Horta and Guinardó district.
-Designed in 1792 by Italian engineer Domenico Bagutti, the park is Barcelona's oldest garden, home to artistic landscape gardening; flower beds, small squares, side paths, a maze created from cypress trees, mythological sculptures, tall trees and a waterfall, the area makes up a total of 55 hectares.
+Designed in 1792 by Italian engineer Domenico Bagutti, the park is Barcelona's oldest garden, home to artistic landscape gardening; flower beds, small squares, side paths, a maze created from cypress trees, mythological sculptures, tall trees, and a waterfall, the area makes up a total of 55 hectares.
 The park's woodland setting and hidden corners make the perfect spot to relax.
-The park is also the home to the Torre Soberana; a 14th-century country house, which was restored and redecorated in the Arabesque style in the 19th century.
-Seeking non touristy things to do in Barcelona?
+The park is also the home of the Torre Soberana; a 14th-century country house, which was restored and redecorated in the Arabesque style in the 19th century.
+Seeking non-touristy things to do in Barcelona?
 Head to Parc del Laberint d’Horta for Barcelona off the beaten path.

 Santa Maria Del Mar

-A rare example of pure Catalan Gothic architecture, Santa Maria del Mar is an imposing church in the Ribera district, built between 1329 and 1383 at the height of Aragon kingdom's maritime and mercantile era.
+A rare example of pure Catalan Gothic architecture, Santa Maria del Mar is an imposing church in the Ribera district, built between 1329 and 1383 at the height of the Aragon kingdom's maritime and mercantile era.
 The church is often overlooked by visitors and locals alike, but is one of the few examples of Catalan Gothic, with a purity and unity of style that is very unusual in large medieval buildings.
 Well worth a visit, Santa Maria del Mar has an incredible interior.